adobe/aem-core-wcm-components/CONTRIBUTING.md

 * Have a quick search through the currently open [enhancement](https://github.com/adobe/aem-core-wcm-components/labels/enhancement) and [request to comment](https://github.com/adobe/aem-core-wcm-components/labels/rtc) issues to see if the idea has already been suggested.
 If it has, you may still have a slightly different requirement that isn't covered, in which case, feel free to comment on the open issue.
 * Take a look at the [Core Components Roadmap](https://github.com/adobe/aem-core-wcm-components/wiki#roadmap) to see if your feature is already on the radar.
 If it is and doesn't have a public issue yet, feel free to create one, listing your own requirements.
-* Consider whether your requirement is generically useful rather than project-specific and would, therefore, benefit all users of the Core Components.
+* Consider whether your requirement is generically useful rather than project-specific and would therefore benefit all users of the Core Components.

 ##### Requesting a Feature